By Carol Haggerty

 “Choose a job you love, and you will never have to work a day in your life.” ― Confucius

 At Millis High School (in Massachusetts), we use a blended learning approach in all art classes – offering a variety of methods and resources to engage student learning.
 One method of study in this class is through itslearning and another is Google Classroom.
 These on-line components (called learning platforms) are designed to augment regular class instruction.
 While online learning platforms may vary in the way they look, feel and the student interface, the goal is always the same – to supplement, enhance and support student learning!

 Art, Design and New Media feels a little bit like a polished gem – the class runs so smoothly.
 The students are naturally engaged by the content and are humming along only 2 weeks in.
 We’ve covered digital citizenship, digital media types and storage and are just starting to really consider art and design.
 Most of the content is delivered thru itslearning (and me) but I’ve added a Google Classroom component.

 After composing their reflections/journal entries, students then copy/paste their writing into their itslearning eportfolios.
-It sounds a little cumbersome but the results are worth it.
-The added feature is reinforcing expertise and flexibility in manipulating digital media.
+This reinforces expertise and flexibility in manipulating digital media.
 The students have also just started uploading artwork to our online gallery on Artsonia.